 The Agora SDK includes a set of API methods (engine interfaces) and callbacks (event callbacks).

 - API Methods: The client calls the API methods to implement the features provided by the Agora SDK.

-- Callback: Feedback is sent from the SDK to the client on a local or remote event that occured.
-A remote event callback is intiated by a remote user in a channel, and transmitted through the UDP channel which is not 100% reliable.
+- Callback: Feedback is sent from the SDK to the client on a local or remote event that occurred.
+A remote event callback is initiated by a remote user in a channel, and transmitted through the UDP channel which is not 100% reliable.

-It is recommended that you use reliable signaling for events and status.
+It is recommended that you use reliable signaling for events and statuses.
 All API methods and callbacks listed in the following table are reliable.

 |API Methods||Local Event Callback||Remote Event Callback||Description|

 |muteLocalVideoStream||onUserMuteVideo||A user paused sending the local video stream.|

 Agora uses UDP rather than TCP as its underlying transport protocol.